netascode/terraform-aci-nac-aci/docs/data_model/apic_overview.md

 - `access_policies`: Configurations applied to external facing (downlink) interfaces (e.g., VLAN pools)
 - `pod_policies`: Configurations applied at the pod level (e.g., TEP pool addresses)
 - `node_policies`: Configurations applied at the node level (e.g., OOB node management address)
-- `interface_policies`: Configurations applied at the interface level (e.g., assigning interface policy groups to pyhsical ports)
+- `interface_policies`: Configurations applied at the interface level (e.g., assigning interface policy groups to physical ports)
 - `tenants`: Configurations applied at the tenant level (e.g., VRFs and Bridge Domains)

 The data model is organized in a way that configurations are grouped around where the actual configuration (policy) is applied.
 Given the following example: